yui/yeti/README.md

 Yeti exits automatically when all tests complete.
 If test failures occur, Yeti will exit with a non-zero status code.

-Please note before using Yeti on Windows, you must issue one of the following commands, depending on which command-line interface you are using:

-MS-DOS:

-    set HOME = C:\Users\<username>

-Windows PowerShell:

-    $Env:HOME = "C:\Users\<username>"

 #### JUnit XML output

 Yeti can output machine-readable JUnit XML suitable for use in [Jenkins][] with the `--junit` option.